undergrad-partner-school

 Overall, Connecticut College provides an intellectually stimulating and supportive environment that encourages students to explore their interests, engage in interdisciplinary learning, and actively contribute to both their academic and personal growth.
 With its commitment to experiential education and fostering a strong sense of community, the college aims to graduate well-rounded individuals equipped with the skills and knowledge necessary to make a positive impact in the world.

 Connecticut College is a private four-year college located in New London, CT.
-Its campus spans 750 acres.
-This school follows a semester-based calendar.
-It has an acceptance rate of 40%.
-The freshman retention rate at Connecticut College is 87.2% and the six-year graduation rate is 84%.
+This academic institution uses a semester-based calendar.
+It has an acceptance rate of 37%.
+The freshman retention rate at Connecticut College is 89.7% and the six-year graduation rate is 82%.

 For freshmen, the application deadline for this school is January 15.
-For transfer students, the application deadline is April 1.
+Read more about what you can expect if you get into Connecticut College.

 Quick Facts